 Deactivate Plugins You Rarely Use

-Clean Up of Databases
+Clean Up Your Database

-Choose an SEO friendly theme.
+Use a responsive SEO friendly theme.
 Keep is simple and speedy.

-Meta Title & Description Tags
+Meta Titles & Description Tags

-Schema.org Rich Snippets
+Schema, JSON, and Rich Snippets

 Protect Your Blog From Spam.
 Use Akismet.
 Wordfence Security provides anti-virus protection, a firewall. and a high-speed cache.